Andrew Paterson (photographer): Works

-Andrew Paterson became an internationally famous, multi-award-winning portrait photographer, whose services were sought over several decades by many leading political and commercial figures of the day.
-But like any business, it was 'bread-and-butter' work which kept the studio busy, including commissions for portraits of local family groups, weddings, babies, local businessmen, clergy and stage actors.
+Paterson was an award-winning portrait photographer who provided services to political and commercial figures of the day.

-Some of his most famous sitters included Prime Ministers Lloyd George and Ramsay MacDonald, theatrical artistes John Gielgud, Noël Coward and Anna Neagle, the Czech statesman Jan Masaryk and the painter Sir William Russell Flint.
+He photographed clients such as Prime Ministers Lloyd George and Ramsay MacDonald, theatrical artists John Gielgud, Noël Coward and Anna Neagle, the Czech statesman Jan Masaryk and the painter Sir William Russell Flint.

-In December 1929 a portrait study of Compton Mackenzie at the Scottish National Salon was specially commended by the critics.
-A gelatine silver print of the portrait (signed and dated by Mackenzie in 1931), was bought by the National Portrait Gallery in London from Bonhams in March 2011 for £600.
-In January 1931 his portraits of William Mackay Mackenzie, Reverend Professor John Macleod and James Maxton, MP, were on display in the pictorial section at the Foundation Exhibition of the Scottish National Gallery and Museum of Photography in Edinburgh, where Paterson was congratulated on the excellence of his work.
-He built up a remarkably fine collection of photographic studies of people distinguished in all walks of life, and when the first Scottish PEN Conference was held in Edinburgh in 1927, it featured his gallery of famous literary personages, including George Bernard Shaw, Hilaire Belloc and many others with worldwide reputations.
-Others that sat for him include Clementine Hozier (the future Mrs Winston Churchill), Lord Lovat, Neil M. Gunn, Sir John Barbirolli, Robert Bellew Adams, John Murray (theologian), Osgood Mackenzie, Clement Attlee, Margery Lawrence, William Forgan Smith (premier of Queensland), Cunninghame Graham, Mark Hambourg, Sir David Young Cameron, Matheson Lang, Hutin Britton, Hugh Dalton, Eric Linklater, Joe Corrie, Hannen Swaffer, and Gordon Bottomley.
+In December 1929, a portrait study of Compton Mackenzie at the Scottish National Salon was commended by critics.
+A gelatine silver print of the portrait was bought by the National Portrait Gallery in London from Bonhams in March 2011 for £600.
+In January 1931, his portraits of William Mackay Mackenzie, Reverend Professor John Macleod and James Maxton, MP, were on display in the pictorial section at the Foundation Exhibition of the Scottish National Gallery and Museum of Photography in Edinburgh.
+He built up a remarkably fine collection of photographic studies of people distinguished in all walks of life.
+At the 1927 Scottish PEN Conference in Edinburgh, his gallery of famous literary personages, including George Bernard Shaw, Hilaire Belloc and many others with worldwide reputations, was featured.

 Awards

-Paterson won in total 23 awards and diplomas, both national and international, for his work and gave many exhibitions both at home and abroad.
-In 1935 the Glasgow Daily Record noted that "his portraits...have been regarded as setting new standards of excellence in the expression of character.
+Paterson won 23 awards and diplomas, both national and international, for his work.
+He held exhibitions both at home and abroad.
+In 1935, the Glasgow Daily Record noted that "his portraits...have been regarded as setting new standards of excellence in the expression of character.
 He was one of those who helped to elevate portrait photography into an art form equalling that of an oil painting."
 His highest honours for portraiture included The Salon, Royal Photographic Society London, Paris 1902, Paris 1903, Brussels, Glasgow, Dundee, Bolton, Croydon, Southampton, Southsea, Frome, Hove, Wigan (two awards), Newbury, Nottingham, Scottish National Edinburgh 1908, Scottish National Glasgow 1911, Edinburgh Photographic Society 1920.
 The award from the Edinburgh Photographic Society was for the portrait of James Barron, proprietor of The Inverness Courier who had died the previous year.
 Paterson was the only Scottish photographer to gain such a distinction in the annual EPS open exhibition of 1920.